teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_administration/uc_administration_manage_workspaces/uc5_choose_criteria.md

 ---
 title: '3.2.5 Choose criteria'
-description: "This use case describes how to choose criteria for impact calculation and associate them to the subscriber, to the organization or to the Information System."
+description: "This use case describes how to choose criteria for impact calculation and associate them to the organization, to the workspace or to the Information System."
 weight: 50
 mermaid: true
 ---